D&D’s next storyline is Icewind Dale: Rime of the Frostmaiden, with small ties to Dark Alliance

 More inclusive

-We’re seeing more discussion online on how D&D, creators, and players approach humanoids such as orcs and goblins, who’ve been long portrayed as evil monsters and not people.
+We’re seeing more discussion online on how D&D, creators, and players approach humanoids such as orcs and goblins, who have been long portrayed as evil monsters and not people.
 In a recent Twitter thread, D&D principal rules designer Jeremy Crawford addressed the alignments and treatments of humanoids.
 He said in the thread: “The NPC appendix of the Monster Manual reflects our intent for all humanoids: they can be any alignment.
 We are making the rest of our stat blocks reflect that intent going forward.”

-I asked Wizards over email if Rime of the Frostmaiden reflects this with orcs, as we’ve seen in the most recent sourcebook (and with drow), Explorer’s Guide to Wildemount.
+I asked Wizards over email if Rime of the Frostmaiden reflects this with orcs (and with drow), as we’ve seen in the most recent sourcebook, Explorer’s Guide to Wildemount.

 “Orcs are not prevalent in the adventure, but Rime of the Frostmaiden does feature other creatures that are currently defined in the game as humanoids.
 Some cleave to a particular alignment, while others defy expectation.
 We’re of a mind that humanoid creatures, going forward, shouldn’t have prescribed alignments; alignment belongs to each individual.
 To that end, there’s a new kobold stat block in Rime of the Frostmaiden that identifies the creature as a humanoid of any alignment, which is a departure from the kobolds in the Monster Manual,” he said.